-Properties Description Remarks on Dynamic Properties Start Color Sets the start color of the Start Color pipe.
+Properties Description Remarks on Dynamic Properties Start Color Sets the start color of the pipe.
 The expression or dynamic script returns End Color Sets the end color of the pipe.
-Sets the color of the filling The expression or dynamic script returns the Object object RGB values of the color.
-Object The expression or dynamic script returns an Length of Filling Sets the length of the integer, which defines the length of the filling Object filling object. object.
-Moving Sets the moving direction The expression or dynamic script returns bit Direction to the left or to the right signal corresponding to 0 (Left) or 1 (Right) in Direction to the left of to the right. the drop-down list.
-Sata the moving status The expression or dynamic script returns bit Moving Status Sets the moving status, signal corresponding to 0 (Fixed) or 1 (Moving) in the drop-down list.
+Color of Filling Sets the color of the filling The expression or dynamic script returns the Object object.
+RGB values of the color.
+The expression or dynamic script returns an Length of Filling Sets the length of the integer, which defines the length of the filling Object filling object. object.
+Moving Sets the moving direction, The expression or dynamic script returns bit Direction to the left or to the right. signal corresponding to 0 (Left) or 1 (Right) in Biroolion the drop-down list.
+Sets the moving status, The expression or dynamic script returns bit Moving Status moving or fixed. signal corresponding to 0 (Fixed) or 1 moving of fixed.
+(Moving) in the drop-down list.